KauzClay/docs-tap/scst-scan/samples/blob.hbs.md

 # Sample public source scan of a blob for Supply Chain Security Tools - Scan

-You can do a public source scan of a blob for SCST - Scan.
+You can do a public source scan of a blob for Supply Chain Security Tools (SCST) - Scan.
 This example performs a scan against source code in a `.tar.gz` file.
-This is helpful in a Supply Chain, where there is a `GitRepository` step that handles cloning a repository and outputting the source code as a compressed archive.
+This is helpful in a supply chain, where there is a `GitRepository` step that handles cloning a repository and exporting the source code as a compressed archive.

 {{> 'partials/scst-scan/scan-1-0-deprecation' }}

-## <a id="define-resources"></a>Define the resources
+## <a id="define-resources"></a> Define the resources

-Create `public-blob-source-example.yaml`:
+Create `public-blob-source-example.yaml` with this content:

 ```yaml
 ---